 A worthwhile visit, especially if you have younger members of your party in tow, is the Cork City Gaol.
 This 19th century former jail now offers a look back at crime and punishment in 1800s Cork, where visitors can walk around the grounds and cells, and even be placed in the stocks!
 The Gaol itself is a beautifully preserved building sat upon lush green grounds and is a 6-minute drive from the city centre, located near the Ard Sionnach district.

 For the best of Cork’s history though you owe it to yourself to take a trip to nearby Spike Island.
 Located just East of nearby Ringaskiddy (a 30-minute drive South-East of Cork City) Spike Island was announced as Europe’s Leading Tourist Attraction at the World Travel Awards 2017.
 Here you can visit the monastery and fortress (yes, fortress!) which became the largest prison in the world in the 1850s.
-It is highly advisable to book ahead, as you will have to plan accordingly for transportation to the island, as well as check visiting times as these change season by season.
+It is highly advisable to book ahead as with your car hire cork aiport booking, as you will have to plan accordingly for transportation to the island, as well as check visiting times as these change season by season.